digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/overview.rst

 Overview
 ########

-To summarize, HA for Daml solutions focuses on the following components running in separate processes:
+To summarize, HA for Daml solutions focuses on the following Canton components running in separate processes:

 * Participant nodes: